dishayan/terraform-FizzBuzz/README.md

 You can download the terraform code files (explained below) from my git repository.

-provider.tf ---- used to declare “aws” as provier variables.tf ---- used to have various variables user_data.sh --- to be run as “user_data” while ec2 instance boot up to clone git repo. vpc.tf --- main configuration file for aws resources setup
+provider.tf ---- used to declare “aws” as provier\n
+variables.tf ---- used to have various variables user_data.sh --- to be run as “user_data” while ec2 instance boot up to clone git repo. vpc.tf --- main configuration file for aws resources setup